lizard-demon/zfx/README.md

 # zfx

 Cross-platform GUI and graphics engine for Zig.

 One import for cimgui, sokol-zig, as well as a custom reflection-based widget generator and a cnstraint-based layout system inspired by Clay.h.

+All in ~300 lines of zig code.

 ![image](image.png)